 Another prominent treatment for mesothelioma is chemotherapy.
 When surgery isn't an option, or even in conjunction with it, doctors often turn to chemotherapy.
 Drugs like cisplatin and pemetrexed are used to kill cancer cells and slow tumor growth.

 Radiation therapy, another popular treatment, uses high-energy rays to kill mesothelioma cells.
-This treatment can be used before surgery to shrink tumors, after surgery to kill remaining cells, or as a standalone treatment when surgery isn't viable.
+This treatment can be used before surgery to shrink tumors, after surgery to kill remaining cells, or as a standalone treatment when surgery isn't possible.

 While these treatments have been helpful for many patients, it's important to understand that everyone's journey with mesothelioma is unique.
 What works best will depend on a variety of factors, including the stage and type of mesothelioma, your overall health, and your personal preferences.